ValleyDragon888/ValleyDragon888/README.md

 **Interesting things:**
 - I really like the syntax of Kotlin, but I hate using it because of the smoking pile of 💩🤬 that is Gradle.
 - The best game framework for syntax is Pygame-ce.
-The only problem is no web 🕸️ support ☹️.
+The only problem is no web 🕸️ support ☹️. (sortof)
 - I'm also into 3d printing and electronics.

 **Hot takes 🔥**